needle-mirror/com.unity.purchasing.udp/Documentation~/bulk-iap-import.md

 * With the UDP Package
 * With Unity IAP, not using codeless

 If your implementation is with Unity IAP codeless, don’t use the Bulk IAP Import function to add  new IAP products to your catalog.
-Your game’s IAP products must be defined in the Editor’ IAP Catalog by the time you build your game APK, so your bulk upload would be in vain.
+Your game’s IAP products must be defined in the Editor’s IAP Catalog when you build your game APK, so your bulk upload would be in vain.

 ### To add localized descriptions and prices